calcanthum/alkahest/README.md

 # Alkahest: Schema Interconversion Project
 ## Interconversion Between DBML, SQLAlchemy, and SQL

 Alkahest is a Python library that provides a comprehensive reference to translate between three prevalent languages in database schema management: Database Markup Language (DBML), SQLAlchemy (a Python library), and SQL.
-The ability to interconvert these languages aids in translating a DBML schema into SQLAlchemy code, converting SQL commands into DBML notation, and vice versa.
+The ability to interconvert these languages aids in translating between schema descriptions.

 The Alkahest project includes six key classes: `DataType`, `Alkahest`, `Schema`, `Table`, `Column`, and `ForeignKey`.
 Each class represents a component of a database and knows how to represent itself in DBML, SQLAlchemy, and SQL.